seed-labs/seed-emulator/examples/blockchain/D20_faucet/README.md

   in each request.

-Because this server is already created in the base component, we just need to get an instance of this ojbect:
+Because this server is already created in the base component, we just need to get an instance of this object:

 ```python
 eth         = emu.getLayer('EthereumService')